 A Contractor (Principal) and its supplier win a tender (bid) to provide Obligee with materials and equipment for $100,000.
-Contractor submits a performance bond.
+The contractor submits a performance surety bond.
 But Contractor withdraws because it cannot deliver on the agreed contract price and will incite a loss.
-The Obligee will file a claim against the performance bond for failure to perform the contract.
+The Obligee will file a claim against the performance surety bond for failure to perform the contract.

-Meanwhile, a bank guarantee promises repayment of funds from a bank that a debtor’s liabilities will be met in case the debtor fail to fulfill the contract.
+Meanwhile, a bank guarantee promises repayment of funds from a bank that a debtor’s liabilities will be met in case the debtor fails to fulfill the contract.

 Bank guarantees are not the same as surety bonds.